gojomo/zibcoin.org/index.md

   0.00000001 bitcoin =         0.01 zib =           <b>1 satoshi</b>
 </pre>

-## Why Zibcoin?
+## Why Zib?

-**The zibcoin unit makes common daily transactional amounts - the cost of a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.** In bitcoin today, these values are already awkwardly tiny fractional values: long decimals unfamiliar to consumers.
+**The zib unit makes common daily transactional amounts - the cost of a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.** In bitcoin today, these values are already awkwardly tiny fractional values: long decimals unfamiliar to consumers.

-Zibcoin avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the abbreviation prefix µ (greek *mu*) should be used or said.
+Zib avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the abbreviation prefix µ (greek *mu*) should be used or said.

 Zibcoin remains suggestive of 'bitcoin', in form and sound, but is different enough to be easily distinguished when read or heard.

-Truncated to 'zib', it invites casual usage as a noun…
+As the short and casual 'zib', it invites usage as a noun…

 > "I'll bring you a pizza for 10,000 zibs"